rbitr/llm.f90/phi2/README.md

 ## Fortran implementation of phi-2 llm

-This is a "small" LLM that supposedly peforms well.
+Phi-2 is a model developed by Microsoft.
+See https://huggingface.co/microsoft/phi-2

+Most notably, the weights are licensed as Apache 2.0, meaning this is a true open source model not encumbered by any proprietary restrictions like Meta's llama.
+As such, in my view it's the preferred model to work with right now, if it's suitable powerful.
+The model is "small" at 2.7 G parameters, but supposedly punches above its weight.

 You can see it is comparatively fast, on my (not so good) computer it runs at 2.75 tok/s on one CPU core (though I think it doesn't scale well to more cores due to memory bandwidth).
+On a modern computer it should easily be fast enough to use in real time.
 Part of the [llm.f90](https://github.com/rbitr/llm.f90) model family. __Even if you don't want to run Fortran code, this is a simple and dependency free minimal implementation that makes it comparatively easy to implement the model in your language of choice.__

 Still needs some cleanup.
 I'm hosting the model in gguf format on HF.
 You can also get the .gguf model from TheBloke I believe or convert it yourself from the MS version released on HF.